 - 6.1 The Licensing Authority is responsible for issuing and monitoring Premises Licences for all betting premises and children will not be permitted entry to a premise with a Betting Premises Licence.
 They may, however, be permitted entry to tracks and special rules will apply.
-In addition, the Licensing Authority recommends that an applicant for gaming machines in such premises consider carefully the location of betting machines to ensure that they are not in sight of the entrance to the premises. - 6.2 While the Licensing Authority has discretion as to the number, nature and circumstances of use of betting machines, there is no evidence that such machines give rise to regulatory concerns.
-The Licensing Authority will consider limiting the number of machines only where there is clear evidence that such machines have been, or are likely to be, used in breach of the Licensing Objectives.
+In addition, the Licensing Authority recommends that an applicant for betting machines in such premises consider carefully the location of betting machines to ensure that they are not in sight of the entrance to the premises. - 6.2 The Licensing Authority will consider limiting the number of betting machines only where there is clear evidence that such machines have been, or are likely to be, used in breach of the Licensing Objectives.
 Where there is such evidence, the Licensing Authority may consider, when reviewing the licence, the ability of staff to monitor the use of such machines from the counter.
 When considering whether or not to impose such a condition the Licensing Authority will take into account the following:

+- The size of the premises; - The number of counter positions available for person to person transactions; and - The ability of staff to monitor the use of the machines by children and young or vulnerable persons.

+In deciding whether to impose conditions to limit the number of betting machines each case will be considered on its own merits and account will be taken of the relevant Codes of Practice and Guidance issued under the Gambling Act 2005.

-- The size of the premises; - The number of counter positions available for person to person transactions; and - The ability of staff to monitor the use of the machines by children and young or vulnerable persons. - 6.3 The Licensing Authority will not look favourably upon an application where an applicant seeks a Betting Premises Licence with the sole intention of placing Category B2 Gaming Machines only in the premises with no provision for facilities for betting, as this is not considered to be in the spirit of the Act.
-This is referred to in more detail earlier in the Policy in connection with Bingo premises and in the Gaming Machines section of this Policy Statement.
-Applicants and premises licence holders are reminded of the Gambling Commission's operator licence conditions requiring that counter betting facilities are provided as the primary activity in any premises that hold or apply for a betting premises licence. - 6.4 The Licensing Authority will expect applicants to meet the Licensing Objectives and comply with all mandatory conditions and Codes of Practice issued by the Gambling Commission.
+- 6.3 Operators of licensed betting premises are reminded of the content of the Gambling Commission's Social Responsibility (SR) Code for licensed betting premises and the provision of gaming machines in such premises.
+The Code addresses the issue of gaming machines and provides that gaming machines must only be made available in combination with the non-remote gambling facilities named on the operating licence. - 6.4 The Licensing Authority will expect applicants to meet the Licensing Objectives and comply with all mandatory conditions and Codes of Practice issued by the Gambling Commission.
 In determining whether an application meets the aforementioned criteria the Licensing Authority may give consideration as to whether appropriate measures are or will be in place to address the matters listed below: